ddimmery/streaming-design/README.md

 Make sure that this element is added after you have collected all the covariates you wish to balance on and before you implement the "treatment" of your survey experiment.

+You want to put the appropriate web address of your application in the first box, then select the `POST` method and add each of your covariates as a body parameter.
+These should be set to be sent as `application/x-www-form-urlencoded`.
+To add a covariate, type the name of the covariate as defined in your `covariates.yml` file and then select that the value should be filled using `Insert Piped Text > Survey Question > <NAME OF SURVEY QUESTION> > Selected Choices Recode`.

+If you have a covariate that should be mapped to a continuous parameter, make sure that you set up the recoding to map responses to the desired numeric value.

 ## How to modify the setup

 There are a few places where you may want to modify settings to your liking.